 Also, the lack of consistency automatically delays releasing the product.
 And this is exactly where built-in apps for Jira come to rescue.
 Two of the most commonly used are Zephyr for Jira and Requirements and Test Management for Jira (RTM).
 What are the main differences between the competitors?
 It’s time to find out!

 Let the game begin

 Mission no. 1: Requirements management

 In this case, the name says it all.
 RTM for Jira has a transparent tree-structured view with folders and sub-folders for both requirements and tests.
-This way, you and your team can structure and prioritize requirements, assign related test cases to them, and track the changes implemented throughout the process.
+This way, the whole team can structure and prioritize requirements, assign related test cases to them, and track the changes implemented throughout the process.
 RTM introduces four dedicated issue types from which you can choose when creating requirements.
-Thanks to this functionality, you can keep an order yet in the initial part of the development process, which has a strong impact on the further stages of your work.
+Thanks to this functionality, we can keep an order yet in the initial part of the development process, which has a strong impact on the further stages of our work.

 RTM’s tree structure of requirements helps organize the project in a single place right from the beginning